 - Evaluate the data collected in previous cycles and provide a summary and/or recommendations that:

-- Provide recommendations about needed faculty development or information that should be shared with college/school Deans and Curriculum Committees.
-(An effort to “close” the loop”)
+- provides recommendations about needed faculty development or information that should be shared with college/school Deans and Curriculum Committees as an effort to “close” the loop.

 - Review information about the HLC Standard Pathway especially Criterion 4, and meet with Dr. Nancy Calleja, HLC Self Study Project Director, to begin discussing Criterion 4 as we assess the University's status in preparation for the site visit.